 — Grant Bilodeau, President

-With thicknesses ranging from ¼ in. to 12 in., RhinoKore’s honeycomb core panels are moisture and corrosion resistant, have acoustical and vibration dampening qualities, are insulating, and have lower life cycle costs.
+With thicknesses ranging from ¼ in. to 6 in., RhinoKore’s lightweight honeycomb cores are moisture and corrosion resistant, have acoustical and vibration dampening qualities, are insulating, and have lower life cycle costs.

-Compared to traditional materials, honeycomb cores have improved energy absorption from impacts and minor damage can be easily repaired.
+Compared to traditional materials, lightweight honeycomb panels have improved energy absorption from impacts and minor damage can be easily repaired.
 The cores limit the distance cracks can travel, reducing instances of critical failure from an impact.
 Where traditional materials would bend or shatter, the core acts as a shock absorber.
-The honeycomb structures remain intact, even if they are elongated and deformed, able to withstand additional compressions and impact.
+The honeycomb structures remain intact, even if they are elongated and/or deformed, and are able to withstand additional compressions and impact.
 Even with larger panels, strength is maintained.

-RhinoKore also provides custom composite panels for your OEM project requirements.
+RhinoKore can also provide custom composite panels for your OEM project requirements.